eulerbeat/simple-nodejs-crypto/README.md

 ## Test
 Run `npm test` or `npm run test` to run tests.
 There are a few unit tests for main logic.

+## Remarks

+Thanks!
+Feel free to leave comments or create issues.